keikyu2133/python-things/README.md

 Random

 ## automatic pay calculator
-Calculating with 10 an hour rate and compounded tax
+Calculating pay with input rate and work hours with compounded tax